-Policy C-PA-2h: Provide adequate parking and trailhead facilities for the California Coastal Trail.
+Policy C-PA-2e: Provide adequate parking and trailhead facilities for the California Coastal Trail.
 Consider public safety concerns, protection of environmentally sensitive habitat areas, and use patterns including the proximity of other nearby parking and trailhead facilities when determining locations.
 (NEW)

-Policy C-PA-2i: Provide low cost overnight camping and lodging facilities at reasonable intervals along the California Coastal Trail corridor to support long term hiking and bicycling excursions.
-(CCC REVISED - NEW)
+Policy C-PA-2f: Provide low cost overnight camping and lodging facilities at periodic reasonable intervals along the California Coastal Trail corridor to support long term hiking and bicycling excursions.
+(NEW)

-Policy C-PA-2j: The Coastal Trail should be designed and located to minimize impacts to environmentally sensitive habitat areas consistent with Policy C-OSRC-8f.
+Policy C-PA-2g: The Coastal Trail should be designed and located to minimize impacts to environmentally sensitive habitat areas to the maximum extent feasible.
 Where necessary to prevent disturbance to sensitive species, sections of the trail may be closed on a seasonal basis.
 Alternative trail segments shall be provided where feasible.
 For situations where impact avoidance is not feasible, appropriate mitigation measures should be incorporated, including but not limited to, use of boardwalks, reducing trail width and protective fencing.
-(CCC REVISED - NEW)
+(NEW)

-Policy C-PA-2k: The Coastal Trail should be designed to maximize compatibility with agricultural lands and uses.
+Policy C-PA-2h: The Coastal Trail should be designed to maximize compatibility with agricultural lands and uses.
 (NEW)

-Policy C-PA-21: Require construction of California Coastal Trail segments as conditions of approval for coastal development along the alignment involving other new or major replacement infrastructure, such as realignment of Highway 1.
+Policy C-PA-2i: Require construction of California Coastal Trail segments as conditions of approval for coastal development along the alignment involving other new or major replacement infrastructure, such as realignment of Highway 1.
 (NEW)

-Program C-PA-2-P1 Evaluate preservation of portions abandoned piers and associated onshore buildings in Bodega Bay if they can provide coastal access along the California Coastal Trail, and can be restored to and maintained in safe condition.
-(CCC REVISED - NEW - MOVED FROM WATER RESOURCES ELEMENT)
+Policy C-WR-1n: Remove abandoned, deteriorated piers and associated buildings in Bodega Bay, particularly those within the alignment of future trails.
+Consider preserving portions of these structures may remain if they provide coastal access and can be maintained in safe condition.
+(NEW - MOVED FROM WATER RESOURCES ELEMENT)

-3. ACCESS PLANNING AND DEVELOPMENT
+4.2 ACCESS PLANNING AND DEVELOPMENT

 Facility Improvements.
+Each facility will have an adopted long-range plan or Master Plan that identifies and describes the location of the various improvements.
 Necessary facilities at a particular site depend on the expected use and the availability of facilities nearby.
 Because the level of use is expected to increase over time, facilities may be developed in several phases with new or expanded facilities added as needed.
 Among the facilities needed for public access and outdoor recreation destinations are: safe trails, restrooms, parking areas, trash receptacles, and signs.